adamchainz/pelican_novapost/content/thou-shalt-polyfill.md

-Though we love the "Move the Web forward" trend, that tends to explicitly display to outdated browsers' users a message stating that they could "browse happy" (understand "you'd better change your computer"), a __lot__ of companies have to deal with hundreds if not thousands of (sometimes) very old computers, alongside very heavy security measures that prevent them to update to the latest version of Chrome/Firefox (what else?).
+Though we love the "Move the Web forward" trend, that tends to explicitly display to outdated browsers' users a message stating that they could "browse happy" (understood as "you'd better change your computer"), a __lot__ of companies have to deal with hundreds if not thousands of (sometimes) very old computers, alongside very heavy security measures that prevent them form being able to update to the latest version of Chrome/Firefox (what else?).

 We're not discussing their choices here, but we're facing a fact: You can't force your users to use your favorite browser.
 Period.